Abdominal symptoms campaign

-Briefing sheets will be produced for the abdominal symptoms campaign.
-They are designed to provide healthcare professionals, GP practices and local support groups with an overview of the forthcoming activity and to help them prepare during the campaign period.
+Briefing sheets are designed to provide healthcare professionals, GP practices and local support groups with an overview of the activity and to help them prepare during the campaign period.
 The briefings are electronic with links to further information and are print friendly.
-Please share this briefing with NHS, PHE and Local Authority (Public Health) colleagues who in the Midlands will find it useful to hear about the campaign.
+Please share this briefing with NHS, PHE and Local Authority (Public Health) colleagues who will find it useful to hear about the campaign.

 Leaflets and posters

-A range of Be Clear on Cancer materials are currently being developed to support the abdominal symptoms campaign.
+A range of Be Clear on Cancer materials were developed to support the abdominal symptoms campaign.
 These include leaflets and posters that will be available to order as required from PHE through their Campaign Resource Centre (CRC).

 To request posters and leaflets visit the CRC or call Orderline on: 0300 123 1002